 Data Security and Encryption

-Data Backups can be Encrypted and stored securely using AES 256 Encryption.
-To Encrypt a Backup Package check the Encrypted option.
+Data Backups can be encrypted and stored securely using AES 256 Advanced Encryption Standard.
+To encrypt a Backup Package check the encrypted option.

-The Advanced Encryption System (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit Encryption Key.
+The Advanced Encryption Standard (AES) 256 is a symmetrical encryption algorithm that uses a 256-bit encryption key.
 It is accepted by the U.S. and Canadian governments as the most secure way to store sensitive Data.

 With AES-256 bit encryption you can be assured that you will be the only one who can access your critical information.